 Bicycling is seen by many as a wonderful way to exercise and by still others as an eco-friendly, cheap mode of transportation; but cycling is not without its dangers.
 Due to the lack of protection that a bicycle provides a rider, cyclists that are involved in an accident are often seriously injured.
 As shown by the National Highway Traffic Safety Administration (NHTSA), there were a total of 618 bicycle-related fatalities in 2010 and an additional 52,000 injured in motor vehicle crashes.
 In many of these accidents the drivers of vehicles did not see the cyclist or did not exercise caution when operating a vehicle around the bicycle.

 Have you or a loved one been involved in a bicycle crash?
 Have you been struck by a car or other vehicle while riding and sustained injuries?
 If so, you may be eligible to find legal recourse through a personal injury lawsuit and receive compensation for medical bills, lost wages, and pain and suffering.
 The attorneys at Morgan & Morgan understand the tragic aftermath of a cycling accident, and will work as hard as possible to remedy their client’s situations.
-To receive a free case review, tell us your story in the form on the right.
+Fill out our free case review form today.